chrif/cocotte/installer/template/static/README.md

 # How to work with the static site template

 The examples assume a static site created with namespace `mysite` and hostname `mysite.mydomain.com`.
+It is also assumed that Traefik is running locally.

 ## Develop locally